ArduCAM Multi-Camera Adapter Board for Raspberry Pi:

 (X: don’t care)

-Before using it, required dependency python-rpi.gpio have to be installed with
+Before using this product, the required “python-rpi.gpio” dependency must be installed with this command from the Terminal:

-command from the Terminal.
-Then run the following code for the quick demo.
+Then run the following Python code for a quick demo.

 import RPi.GPIO as gp import os gp.setwarnings(False) gp.setmode(gp.BOARD) gp.setup(7, gp.OUT) gp.setup(11, gp.OUT) gp.setup(12, gp.OUT) gp.setup(15, gp.OUT) gp.setup(16, gp.OUT) gp.setup(21, gp.OUT) gp.setup(22, gp.OUT) gp.output(11, True) gp.output(12, True) gp.output(15, True) gp.output(16, True) gp.output(21, True) gp.output(22, True) def main(): gp.output(7, False) gp.output(11, False) gp.output(12, True) capture(1) gp.output(7, True) gp.output(11, False) gp.output(12, True) capture(2) gp.output(7, False) gp.output(11, True) gp.output(12, False) capture(3) gp.output(7, True) gp.output(11, True) gp.output(12, False) capture(4) def capture(cam): cmd = "raspistill -o capture_%d.jpg" % cam os.system(cmd) if __name__ == "__main__": main() gp.output(7, False) gp.output(11, False) gp.output(12, True)